 It might show that in the UK the package is $1200 cheaper than buying it here in the USA with airfare.

-Of course the company in the UK with the cheap price is not suppose to advertise in the USA, but the metasearch engines are robots, their job is just to find and return prices wherever they can be found.
+Of course, the company in the UK with the cheap price is not supposed to advertise in the USA, but the metasearch engines are robots, their job is just to find and return prices wherever they can be found.

 Everyone in the travel industry is screaming at each other these days due to the explosion of MetaSearch.